 The line north of Wisbech was closed first although the Peterborough to Wisbech section remained open until 1960.
 In 1961 the line from Rhubarb Bridge to Dogsthorpe was removed but trains from the brickyards still ran on the line until 1966 when the line was completely closed.

-The 70’s weren’t good to the station and although it was used as house after closure it eventually became empty and derelict.
+The 70’s weren’t good to the station and although it was used as a home after closure it eventually became empty and derelict.
 Sadly it was damaged by fire in suspicious circumstances and threatened with demolition.
-With plan’s for the northern route of the Eye bypass along the disused line its future was already looking doubtful.
+With plan’s for the northern route of the Eye bypass along the disused line its future was sealed.